5agado/data-science-learning/README.md

 # Data Science Learning
-Repository of code and resources related to different data science and machine learning topics.
-For learning, practice and teaching purposes.
+Repository of code, resources and utilities related to different data science and machine learning topics.
+For learning, practicing and teaching purposes.

 ## TODO